About Assessment at Claremont McKenna College

 Assessment of major and departmental learning outcomes.

 CMC faculty members directly assess their students’ learning outcomes within majors and departments.
-Most departments have developed value rubrics against which to measure their students’ senior theses.
+Most departments have developed rubrics against which to measure their students’ senior theses.
 Some departments use other assignments or instruments to conduct their assessment of student learning, such as observations within tutorials, presentations, oral interviews or exams, or senior seminar papers.
-The Office of the Registrar and Institutional Research collects and distributes relevant assessment data to department chairs at the end of every academic year.
+The Office of Institutional Research collects and distributes relevant assessment data to department chairs at the end of every academic year.
 Department chairs in turn evaluate the results of their assessment exercises and file a report with the Office of Institutional Research, detailing any plans for curricular or assessment reforms for the subsequent year.

 For more information on CMC’s routine assessment programs, please contact T. Colleen Wynn, AVP for Institutional Research and Assessment, who serves as CMC’s Accreditation Liaison Officer.